shader-slang/shader-slang.github.io/features.md

 * Difficulty adding new implementations in a modular fashion.
 Adding a new light type requires modifications to every single `#if` site, which can include but subroutine bodies and shader parameter declarations.

 * Long compile times and large binary sizes.
-Similar to C++ templates, preprocesor-based specialization requires all possible variants to be compiled separately.
+Similar to C++ templates, preprocessor-based specialization requires all possible variants to be compiled separately.
 Even when doing prototyping, it is not possible to generate a version of the code based on dynamic branching.

 Slang addresses these issues with a combination of two features: interface and generics.
 We can begin by codifying the contract that lights are supposed to implement as an `interface` declaration: